GracesGames/SpaceShooter2DKit/docs/documentation.md

 ### UI

 All user interfaces support mobile and gamepad input.
+Whether to highlight the selected button can be toggled using the ShouldHighlightFocusedButton variable.

 __HUD__

 The BP_HUD is the in-game user interface and shows the player the current health, ammo, score, score multiplier and amount of nuke ammo.
-It also defines the game over screen with the high score, current score and option to return to menu.
+It also defines the game over screen with the high score, current score, option to reset the high score and option to return to menu.
-The pause menu user interface is also integrated in the HUD and allows the player to continue the game, reset the high score and return to the main menu.
+The pause menu user interface is also integrated in the HUD and allows the player to continue the game or return to the main menu.
-The BP_MobileHUD version is created for mobile support.
-It is more centered, has bigger button for touch input and shows the virtual joystick and buttons (fire, nuke and pause).
+When on a Mobile platform, the HUD dynamically switches to a more centered version with bigger button for touch input and shows the virtual joystick and buttons (fire, nuke and pause).
-BP_BaseHUD is used to extract common logic of both BP_HUD and BP_MobileHUD.

 __Main Menu__

-BP_MainMenu is the main menu user interface and allows the player to start the game, change settings (e.g. resolutions), show the controls and quit the game.
+BP_MainMenu is the main menu user interface and allows the player to start the game, contains the settings like help text and ship selection and quit the game.
-The MobileMainMenu version is created for mobile support.
-It does not show the resolution options.